handlebars-lang/handlebars.js/CONTRIBUTING.md

 - **npm run lint** will run `eslint` and fail on warnings
 - **npm run format** will run `prettier` on all files
 - **npm run check-before-pull-request** will perform all most checks that our CI job does in its build-job, excluding the "integration-test".
-- **npm run integration-test** will run integration tests (using old NodeJS versions and integrations with webpack, babel and so on)
+- **npm run test:integration** will run integration tests (using old NodeJS versions and integrations with webpack, babel and so on)
   These tests only work on a Linux-machine with `nvm` installed (for running tests in multiple versions of NodeJS).

 ## Releasing the latest version